TommyBoiss/Common-Password-Detector/README.md

 Hello this is a project that I've worked on because I'm board!
 Anyway the purpose is to detect the security of an inputted password checking for common patterns and common passwords.
 ## Warning
-This is just a passion project and I would highly reccomend using an actual Common Password Detector in an real environment, or use another project ontop of this.
+In default conditions I would reccomend only accepting 0 points
 # Requirements
 `Python 3.12` [Link](https://www.python.org/downloads/release/python-3120/)
 # Quick Start